-Without an effective client retention system, you’ll continuously be on the search for new clients.
+Your agency needs an effective client retention system, plain and simple.
+Without one, you’ll continuously be on the search for new clients.
 Whenever a new project ends, you’re back out there again, chasing down leads, and pitching new work.

 However, if you want your agency to easily grow, while remaining sustainable, then you’ll need to have a solid client retention system in place.

 A client retention system can increase profits by helping you maintain a consistent long-term income while reducing the amount of money you’re spending on client generation.

 Below you’ll learn how your agency can benefit from a client retention system, along with a few tips to help you get started, or improve your existing system.